Dead set on a journey to the (Mait)land of Chancery law? “The bottom line is you're going to have a fantastic career here.”

 Funding

-Maitland Chambers has a strong commitment to diversity and inclusion, both within our own set of Chambers and across the Bar as a whole.
-We are proud of that commitment.
-We are also proud of our internal processes for fair recruitment, which reflect (we believe) the very best practice currently in use at the commercial and chancery Bar and are kept under regular review.
+Maitland Chambers is deeply committed to diversity and inclusion, both within our own set and across the Bar.
+We are proud of this commitment, and equally proud of our rigorous recruitment processes, which we believe represent best practice at the commercial Bar and are kept under regular review.

-We are also strongly supportive of initiatives to increase the diversity of new talent joining the commercial and Chancery Bar generally, including through our participation in the Sutton Trust’s Pathways to Law programme, the Social Mobility Foundation’s Bar Placement Scheme, our sponsorship of the Cambridge Law Faculty’s Access and Widening Participation Scheme, the involvement of our members in the Chancery Bar Association’s “Step into law and MORE” scheme, and the participation of members in a wide variety of mentoring schemes and other outreach activities.
+Beyond recruitment, we actively support initiatives that broaden access to the profession.
+These include our involvement in the Sutton Trust’s Pathways to Law programme, the Social Mobility Foundation’s Bar Placement Scheme, Bridging The Bar and the Cambridge Law Faculty’s Access and Widening Participation Scheme, as well as a wide range of mentoring schemes and outreach activities.

 This Firm's Rankings in